Published

 Olle Lundberg, Olof Östergren, Adam Altmejd, Marcus Ebeling, and Karin Modig

 Life expectancy in Sweden decreased between 2019 and 2020 from 84.7 to 84.3 years for women and from 81.3 to 80.6 for men.
 Between 2020 and 2021, life expectancy increased to 84.8 years among women and 81.2 years among men.
 The loss of life expectancy in 2020 was largely recovered in 2021 and among women, life expectancy in 2021 was higher than before the pandemic.
 However, both the decrease in life expectancy and the recovery in 2021 differed by educational attainment.
+Individuals with low education experienced a more dramatic decline in life expectancy and a more modest recovery.

 Ongoing